Menkalian/keystring-generator/README.md

 mod constants;
 ````

-Therefore you can use the keys like this `constants::hierarchical::keys::with::five::layers` or `constants::hierarchical::keys::BASE`.
+Therefore you can use the keys like this `constants::hierarchical::keys::with::five::layers` or `constants::hierarchical::keys::_BASE`.